islandryu/formx/README.md

 ### Config:

-Anything dynamic that you need for your form fields.
+Anything dynamic (or static) that you need for your form fields.
 Could be, for example:

 1. Bussiness object from the server
 2. Some state you have